-Development proposals for new facilities for arts and culture, or extensions to existing facilities, will be supported where it is demonstrated that they:
+Development proposals for public art and for new facilities for arts and culture, or extensions to existing facilities, will be supported where it is demonstrated that they:

 - improve the range of facilities in the City; and

-- do not harm the viability of an existing facility; and
+- do not harm the overall viability of facilities within Our Neighbourhood; and

 - are not detrimental to the amenity of the area; and